SwedbankPay/developer.swedbankpay.com/payments/credit-card/direct.md

 ##### General

 * **No 3D Secure and card acceptance**: There are optional paramers that can be used in relation to 3d-secure and card acceptance.
 By default, most credit card agreements with an acquirer will require that you use 3D-Secure for card holder authentication.
 However, if your agreement allows you to make a card payment without this authentication, or that specific cards can be declined, you may adjust these optional parameters when posting in the payment.
 This is specified in the technical reference section for creating credit card payments  - you will find the link in the sequence diagram below.
-* **Defining CallbackURL**: When implementing a scenario, it is optional to set a [CallbackURL][CallbackURL] in the `POST` request.
+* **Defining CallbackURL**: When implementing a scenario, it is optional to set a [CallbackURL][callback] in the `POST` request.
 If callbackURL is set Swedbank Pay will send a postback request to this URL when the consumer has fulfilled the payment.
-[See the Callback API description here][callback-API-description].
+[See the Callback API description here][callback].

 ### Purchase flow